Fomode3D/Documentation/node.md

 ### Response
 Code 200: OK, operation was performed well.
 No additional data is provided. <br/>
-Code different than 200 indicates an error.
-Please, refer to the node's codes list for the details.
+Code different to 200 indicates an error.
+Please refer to the node's codes list for details.
 <br/>
 <br/>
 <br/>